 Updating or Amending Bylaws

 - Request a copy of your Bylaws from Texas PTA.
-Use the Bylaws Snapshot Worksheet (emailed to you along with your Bylaws) as a guide.
+If your PTA has Standing Rules on file with Texas PTA, the most recent copy will be returned with the Bylaws.
+Use the Bylaws Snapshot Worksheet (this form is now an addendum to your Bylaws, scroll to the last page of the document, it immediately follows the SOA page) as a guide.
 It lists the only editable sections of your Bylaws.

 - Read the Bylaws Checklist, Sample Standing Rules, and Standing Rules Checklist to avoid common mistakes that slow down the approval process.
-If no changes, go to Step 5.
+If no changes are recommended by the committee, go to Step 5 below.

 - After giving 30 days’ notice, host a meeting of your membership (not your Executive Board) to vote on any changes, and record the results of the vote in Meeting Minutes.